Autonomous Search of Semantic Objects in Unknown Environments: EXPERIMENTS

-The entropy of the predicted object class is also calculated: $-\frac{1}{n}\sum_{i=1}^{n}\sum _{c\in {\mathbb {C}}}p_i(c)\,\log p_i(c)$ and visualized in Fig. \ref{fig: entropy}.
-The result suggests that as time progresses, the robot is more and more certain about the object class that it predicted.
+and visualized in Fig. \ref{fig: entropy}, its final value is also listed in Table \ref{tab:slam results}.
+The result suggests that as time progresses, the robot is more and more certain about the object class it predicted.

-\subsection{Planning results}
+\subsubsection{Planning results}

-We evaluate the performance of our planning method vs. other navigation strategies: \textbf{FE-SS}: a frontier exploration method \cite{613851} with rewards defined by \eqref{eq: F reward}, and equipped with our custom Semantic SLAM, and \textbf{Ours-NS}: ablation of our method without semantic prior knowledge and using a uniform reward.
-To evaluate all methods, we report the following metrics: \\ {\bf Success}: percentage of successful episodes\\ {\bf Average path length}: average length of the path taken by the agent in an episode.\\ {\bf Success weighted by path length (SPL)} \cite{anderson2018evaluation}: $\frac{1}{N}\sum_{i=1}^{N}S_i \frac{l_i}{\max(p_i, l_i)}$, where $l_i =$length of the path taken by the agent in an episode, $S_i$$=$ binary indicator of success in episode $i$.\\ {\bf Average planning time}: average time spent on planning (excluding the time in action).

-The testing results are summarized in Table \ref{tab:average}.
-Our method outperforms other methods in success rate, SPL, and path length by a large margin.
-Although our method does not guarantee dominant performance in planning time, it still exhibits advantages with a shorter average planning time for all episodes.